arunpshankar/VAI-FineTuning-LLMs/README.md

 ### Example: Gemini 1.5 Pro Fine-Tuning
 The included example demonstrates how to fine-tune **Gemini 1.5 Pro** for **abstract summarization**.
 The input consists of a context and a prompt, while the output is the expected summary or completion of the provided text.
 This example utilizes **LoRA** (Low-Rank Adaptation) for fine-tuning.

+**Note**: For Gemma deployment, the quota utilities use gcloud.
+Ensure both gcloud and gcloud [alpha] are installed on your system.